Glomerular Capsular Space Injuries

 Nerve Supply

-The kidneys receive sympathetic nerve fibers that regulate blood flow and filtration rate.
+The receive sympathetic nerve fibers that regulate blood flow and filtration rate.
 These nerves help control the dilation and constriction of blood vessels, impacting the glomerular capsular space’s function.

 Types of Glomerular Capsular Space Injuries